gameduell/capabilities/README.md

 = Description =

 The Capabilities Library provides properties that describe the system and runtime that are hosting the application.

 = Release Log =

+== 1.0.0 ==

+- Changed the API to require the use of an initialize() method before accessing the instance
+- Removed screenDPI feature
+- Added advertisingIdentifier
+- Added deviceType (enum)
+- Added preferredLanguage

 == 0.8.0 ==